jimcrews/crewsj.github.io/kubernetes-kind-setup.md

 ```

-Test connectivity from you local machine
+Test connectivity from your local machine:

 ```
 curl localhost:30001